jessepav/lacygoill-wiki-backup/terminal/console.md

 #### But why a redirection is necessary in the first place?

-Theory: by default `$  setleds` affect the current tty which  is attached to its stdin.
+Theory: by default `setleds(1)` affect the  current tty which is attached to its stdin.
 However, here, the command is executed outside the context of a tty.
-So, we need to reconnect the stdin of  `$ setleds` to the tty for which `agetty` is going to be invoked by the systemd service.
+So,  we need  to  reconnect the  stdin  of  `setleds(1)` to  the  tty for  which `agetty(8)` is going to be invoked by the systemd service.

 #### What's `%I`?